MobiDataLab/mdl-anonymizer/README.md

 * Operating System: Ubuntu 20.04 and Windows 10

 ## Usage
-This module can be employed as a command line interface (CLI) or by Python code.
+This module can be used as an independent command line interface (CLI) tool or as a Python library.
 Following subsections illustrate their usage.

 ### CLI